Updated: January 2021.

 "Can you get scabies from a massage?"

 To get found in Google, you need to target keywords in your articles.
-All that means is putting key phrases in your articles so Google knows what you’re writing about.
+That's why we spent all that time in the previous step finding good keywords to use.

-For example, if someone searches for “best vegetarian snacks for kids”, Google goes and scans the web for a relevant article.
-Obviously if your article has the phrase “best vegetarian snacks for kids” in it several times, Google will pick it up as relevant and return it to the searcher.
-So you want to make sure you’re targeting all those low-competition keyword phrases we uncovered in the previous step (that’s why we researched them, duh).
+Because this is how Google knows what your site is about.
+For example, if someone searches for "best vegetarian snacks for kids", Google goes and scans the web for a relevant article.
+Obviously if your article has the phrase "best vegetarian snacks for kids" in it several times, Google will pick it up as relevant and return it to the searcher.
+This means it's in your interest to make it as clear as possible to Google what your site is about.

 4. Getting traffic to your site

-Facebook – If your site is about one of your hobbies, and it’s something people often ask you about, you can share your stuff on your Facebook page.
-Obviously treating scabies isn’t a hobby of mine and not something I think everyone wants to hear about, so I didn’t bother.
+Facebook - If your site is about one of your hobbies, and it's something people often ask you about, you can share your stuff on your Facebook page.
+Obviously treating scabies isn't a hobby of mine and not something I think everyone wants to hear about, but it might be different for you.

 Youtube - You can rank videos super easily in Youtube.
 If you do a specific title like "How to treat scabies with tea tree oil" you'll probably rank on the first page within a day.
 However the challenge is actually making a good video that people will watch.
 I just uploaded a crappy Powerpoint presentation and it ranked almost instantly, but never drove any traffic.
 At this stage I don't think I'll be investing any time making a proper video, but if this was more than just a side experiment I'd definitely consider it.